jaybaeta/open-access-journal-text/README.md

 This repo is a collection of the textual contents of various open access journals.
 Its purpose is to serve as a central reference for the different (or similar) ways in which these journals deliver the same message.

-Because everything is licensed under a Creative Commons license, everything in this repo can be reused and copied, but proper attribution should be given to the respective author/journal.
-(But do note that copying a different journal's text wholesale is lazy.)
+Because everything is licensed under a Creative Commons license, everything in this repo can be reused and copied.<sup>1,2</sup> If you do so, however, appropriate attribution **must** be given to the respective author/journal.

 Some of the content of this repo might overlap with that found in these other repos: